fbarresi/SoftPlc/README.md

 ### Do you also need a PLC Client in your application?

-Check my other repository [Sharp7](https://github.com/fbarresi/Sharp7)
+Check my other repository [Sharp7](https://github.com/fbarresi/Sharp7) or [Sharp7Reactive](https://github.com/evopro-ag/Sharp7Reactive)

 ## Contribute